ekoi/cvm/README.md

 `docker-compose up -d`

 Wait for some minutes.
-To find out if the application is ready, check the solr log:
+To find out if the application is ready, check the dataverse log:
-`docker log -f solr`
+`docker log -f dataverse`
-The Dataverse is ready when the following line is showed in the solr log:
+The Dataverse is ready when the following line is showed in the dataverse log:

-`-----Scheme updated------`
+`Found Storage Driver: local for Local`

 Navigate to [http://localhost:8080/](http://localhost:8080/) in your browser.
+username: dataverseAdmin
+password: admin

 ## Stop Dataverse
 `docker-compose down`